karmaniverous/stan-cli/docs-src/archives-and-snapshots.md

 Snapshots are used to compute archive diffs; `stan run` creates a diff archive even when nothing changed (a sentinel is written in that case).

+### Overlay-aware snapshots

+- The baseline snapshot written by `stan snap` applies the same facet overlay view that `stan run` uses (includes, excludes, and anchors).
+- This ensures overlay changes (e.g., activating a facet that was previously inactive, or deactivating one) are reflected accurately in the next `archive.diff.tar`.
+- Concretely, inactive facets contribute subtree excludes to the snapshot, while anchors from facet meta are always kept to preserve breadcrumbs.

 ## Preflight

 At the start of `stan run`, `stan snap`, and `stan patch`, STAN: